 Even with this new system, there are still title problems that can arise.
 Here are some common issues that arise in title records:

-- Errors in public records
+Errors or omissions in public records:

 How Defects in Title Can Lead to You Losing Your Property